simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 So Buddha merged into the Kerjak consciousness.
 The plowed fields led them to the machines and coöperation to Belovodye.

-But Vakhramey is not only versed in the cooperative movement and in canticles.
+But Vakhramey is not only versed in the coöperative movement and in canticles.
 According to the covenant of the wise ones, he is not astonished at anything; he knows the ores and the deer; he knows the little bees and especially the secret traditions.
 He knows the herbs and the flowers.
 This is indisputable.
 And not only does he know how and where the flowers grow, and where the roots are hidden, but he loves them and delights in them.
 Gathering a great bunch of vari-colored grasses, that reach up to his gray beard, his face lights up.
 And he pets them.
 And caressingly he speaks of their usefulness.
 Here is verily Panteleon the Healer.
 It is not dark witchery but knowledge drawn from experience.
 Greetings, Vakhramey Semeonich!
 For thee, on Himalaya, does the Fire-Blossom grow!

 - - - - -